 Round 4 – Prague vs Budapest Cost of Living

-Tips About How to Travel on a Budget in Prague or Budapest.
+Off the Tourist Treadmill Tips – How to Travel on a Budget in Prague or Budapest

 Round 5 – Prague vs Budapest Disappointments

 Don’t forget that you are trying to visit a city in just a few days, so the big disappointment for both cities is to lose time by queuing or missing out on tickets for somewhere you really want to visit!
 We recommend that you use GetYourGuide to avoid any disappointment.

 For example, if you want to visit the Hungarian Parliament, you need to book tickets in advance.
 Tickets are unavailable on the day because they sell out.
 Of course, planning ahead is not for everyone, but booking ahead can save you time and money.
 Think about what you really want to see and do during your stay.

 Although, Prague is the Pearl of Europe, the city centre is very small, and you will be with plenty of other tourists.
 Most of the time, the streets are very congested so it’s a good idea is to use back streets.

 From my point of view, the downside of Budapest is transport tickets.
 To be honest, it is complicated to get the right ticket and find the right information to avoid penalty fees.
 However, we hope the advice in our post about purchasing a travelcard will help you to avoid any problems as the public transport in Budapest is efficient and easy to use.

 Final Round – Prague vs Budapest Verdict

 Prague and Budapest are among the best cities in Europe to spend a long weekend.
 In terms of Prague vs Budapest, Prague is a compact city with plenty to see within walking distance.
 On the other hand, it is perhaps too compact for the number of tourists.
 Prague is also more European than Budapest in terms of culture and food.